WE HAVE MOVED / NOS MUDAMOS DE UBICACIÓN

 People in the Belton area could be dealing with a wide range of possible immigration issues, and J. Sparks Law, PLLC, assists clients with every single one of them.
 Some of the types of cases we handle most frequently include, but are not limited to:

-• Adjustment of Status — Any immigrant who is seeking a Green Card or lawful permanent resident status while in the United States will go through the adjustment of status process, and United States Citizenship and Immigration Services (USCIS) rejects a significant number of these applications for basic errors.
+- Adjustment of Status — Any immigrant who is seeking a Green Card or lawful permanent resident status while in the United States will go through the adjustment of status process, and United States Citizenship and Immigration Services (USCIS) rejects a significant number of these applications for basic errors.
 People will want to be sure they are working with an experienced lawyer because there can be significant delays in the handling of these cases depending on the current USCIS caseload.
 People will have to prepare for biometrics appointments and adjustment of status interviews.
-There are also as much as $1,225 in filing fees, but some refugees may get their filing fees waived.
+There are also as many as $1,225 in filing fees, but some refugees may get their filing fees waived.
 One major concern will be the required initial evidence, and people will want to be sure that they have an attorney who can ensure everything needed is included.

 Contact Our Experienced Immigration Lawyer in Belton, TX